xeongxwan/xeongxwan/README.md

 👋 Hi, I’m Seonghwan from South Korea 🇰🇷.
-I’m thrilled to be on this coding journey!
-I love diving into new technologies and solving tricky problems that make me scratch my head.
-Coding has become my favorite puzzle, and every day I discover new pieces that fit into the grand picture.
-When I’m not glued to my computer screen, I enjoy exploring the beautiful landscapes of Korea, indulging in delicious Korean cuisine, and sharing laughs with friends and family.
-I’m always excited to learn, grow, and connect with fellow coding enthusiasts.
-Let’s code something amazing together!
+I’m passionate about coding and love solving challenging problems.
+When I’m not coding, I enjoy exploring Korea’s beautiful landscapes, indulging in delicious food, and spending time with friends and family.
+I’m excited to learn and grow as a developer.
+Let’s create something amazing together!

  <br />
 <h2> My tech stack 📚 </h2>